isatyamks/shl/README.md

 1. **Install Ollama**:
    - Visit [https://ollama.ai](https://ollama.ai) and download Ollama for your operating system
    - Follow the installation instructions for your platform
+   - For EC2 Ubuntu: Install using the Linux installation script

 2. **Start Ollama Service**:
    - Ollama runs as a background service after installation